-The Code of Conduct applies to all permanent, temporary, casual, part-time and job share employees of HRNSW regardless of their level of seniority, including directors.
-Any other persons who may be engaged to undertake activities or control resources on behalf of HRNSW are also bound by the requirements of the Code of Conduct.
+The Code applies to officers, members and all permanent, temporary, casual, part-time and job share employees of HRNSW regardless of their level of seniority, including directors.
+Any other persons who may be engaged to undertake activities or control resources on behalf of HRNSWare also bound by the requirements and obligations under the Code.